 NRCAN (Natural Resources Canada) policy amounts to their NTv2 software (programs & data) being proprietary freeware; it is available as freeware but only for proprietary operating-systems; the source-code is available for free (actually at a price considerably less than that) but only to developers of proprietary software -- it's not available at any price to developers of open-source software.
 I only reached this conclusion after reading the relevant material on their website, inquiring about the terms for redistribution & for obtaining the source, and corresponding by email with Patrice Lascelles of NRCAN.
 Discussing NRCAN's policy with Patrice has made it clear that NRCAN did not arrive at their policy by accident but by design; their policy reflects their philosophy about software which can only be characterized as strongly prejudiced against open-source software, making it wrongheaded in my opinion.

-To understand how a proprietary software company pays less than nothing, you need to see the NRCAN's "Commercial Development License" agreement; such a license is free and includes three hours of consultation services, as well as the cost of producing and shipping a CD.
+To understand how a proprietary software company pays less than nothing, you need to see the NRCAN's "Commercial Development License" agreement which is free and which includes three hours of consultation services, as well as the cost of producing and shipping a CD.